rabssm/Radiometer/README.md

 ## Running the Solar Scintillation Seeing Monitor software

 This software acquires data all day and logs lux data in the same format as the sqm and radiometer scripts.

+Note: Bright sunlight falling on the sensor will probably saturate the sensor, so a neutral density filter will probably be needed to obtain reasonable seeing readings in full sunlight.
+Sensible readings will only be achieved when the sun is not obscured by cloud.

 The most recent seeing value in arcseconds is presented in the file '/tmp/sssm_tsl2591.txt'.
 ```
 python sssm_tsl2591.py